AzadehAbd/2D-image-processing/README.md

 # 2D-image-processing
-It an introduction to geppandas
+It is an introduction to geopandas

 Contributor: Azadeh Abdollahnejad